2021 Bangladesh anti-Modi protests: Reaction

-International rights group Amnesty International termed the Bangladesh government response to the protest as "Bloody Crackdown" and said, "The Bangladeshi authorities must respect the right to freedom of assembly and protect peaceful protestors."
+International rights group Amnesty International termed the Bangladesh government's response to the protest as a "Bloody Crackdown" and said, "The Bangladeshi authorities must respect the right to freedom of assembly and protect peaceful protestors."

-Twenty eminent citizens of Bangladesh demanded punishment for those responsible for attacking anti-Modi protesters and carrying out violence in Chattogram's Hathazari, in a joint statement.
-Among the M Hafizuddin Khan, Ali Imam Majumder, Professor Anu Muhammad, Badiul Alam Majumdar, Syeda Rizwana Hasan, Sara Hossain, CR Abrar, Dr. Zafrullah Chowdhury, Asif Nazrul, Shahidul Alam, Hasnat Quaiyum, Nur Khan Liton, Shireen Huq, Jakir Hossain, Perween Hasan, Lubna Marium, Sharmeen Murshid, Firdous Azim, Naila Zaman Khan and Rahnuma Ahmed.
+Twenty eminent citizens of Bangladesh demanded punishment for those responsible for attacking anti-Modi protestors and carrying out violence in Chittagong's Hathazari, in a joint statement.
+Among them were M Hafizuddin Khan, Ali Imam Majumder, Anu Muhammad, Badiul Alam Majumdar, Syeda Rizwana Hasan, Sara Hossain, CR Abrar, Zafrullah Chowdhury, Asif Nazrul, Shahidul Alam, Hasnat Quaiyum, Nur Khan Liton, Shireen Huq, Jakir Hossain, Perween Hasan, Lubna Marium, Sharmeen Murshid, Firdous Azim, Naila Zaman Khan, and Rahnuma Ahmed.

-Bangladesh's main opposition party Bangladesh Nationalist Party protested the killing of people on the country's Independence Day for protesting the visit of a foreign national.
-They declared a countrywide demonstration on March 29 and March 30.
+Bangladesh's main opposition party, the Bangladesh Nationalist Party, protested the killing of people on the country's Independence Day for protesting the visit of a foreign national.
+They declared a countrywide demonstration on 29 March and 30 March.

-Prominent Hefajat leader Abdual Awal resigned, the decision was said to have been taken due to difference in opinion with other Hefajat leaders during the protests.
+Prominent Hefazat leader Abdual Awal resigned; the decision was said to have been taken due to differences of opinion with other Hefazat leaders during the protests.

+Compensation

+In October 2025 for Local Government and Rural Development, Asif Mahmud Sajib Bhuiyan provided financial assistance worth Taka 7.7 crore to the families of those killed during the Shapla Square massacre and the anti-Modi protests.